CGodiksen/video-spoiler-blocker/README.md

 # Video Spoiler Blocker
 Browser add-on for blocking video length information from specific videos to avoid spoilers.
 Add-ons that block length information from all videos already exist but this add-on allows you to choose which specific videos to block, either by channel name or video title.
+When spoilers are blocked from a specific video, the video length is removed from the bottom right of the thumbnail and from the player.
+Filters can be added and removed using the popup.
+Channels can also be blocked by right-clicking the channel name and using the context menu.

 ## Usage
 The intended use for the add-on is to block video length information from specific videos where this information would spoil the contents of the video.
 An example of this is blocking this information for Counter-Strike Global Offensive highlight videos.
 The following image shows a typical example of a CSGO highlight video on your Youtube front-page.